Pre Engagement Preparation

 The most important part of a portrait are the people.
 Clothing is secondary and should accentuate the person, not overpower.

 Opt for darker, solid colors as they are most flattering.
 Darker clothing has a slimming effect.
 Consider wearing long sleeves to enhance your image, and avoid showing too much bare skin, as it can distract from the face.
 Ensure your outfit is well put-together from head to toe for a polished and refined look.
+Earth tones are recommended.

 Avoid a drastic hair change as you may not be happy with the results.
-If hiring a hair and or makeup stylist I highly suggest doing a trial run beforehand.
-If hiring a stylist make sure your hair is done well in advance to ensure you are on time.
 If you color your hair be sure that the roots of your hair and touched up prior to photos.

 Coordinate Outfits: Consider coordinating your outfits to complement each other.
 While you don't need to match exactly, choosing colors and styles that harmonize can enhance the overall look of your photos.
-Avoid busy patterns and logos that can distract from your connection.

 © Brandon Burk Photography